Why Does My Cat Or Kitten Always Sit And Stare At Me?

-Even independent cats know that they actually do depend on their pet parents for food, shelter and social interaction.
-In a way you’re basically providing everything in your kitty’s life.
+Even independent cats know that they actually do depend on their pet parents for food, shelter, and social interaction.
+You’re providing everything your kitty needs, so you’re sort of its everything!
 As such, it comes only natural for the cat to look at you whenever it’s feeling insecure about something.

 Yes, cats do get bored just as easily as humans do.
 This can often lead to destructive behavior, which is way worse than the stalker-ish staring.

 If your pet is bored, it will probably stare at you in hopes that you’ll provide entertainment.
-And it’s not always as a way to demand play time.
+And it’s not always as a way to demand playtime.
 Your fluffy friend may simply be finding entertainment in whatever it is that you’re doing.
-It’s not necessary for it to be feeling the need to engage in your activities at that exact moment.

-Cats dwell well on the reward system.
-They easily learn what they have to do if they’re getting some sort of reward for it – treats, verbal praises, petting, etc. And most cats aren’t afraid to ask for attention or a reward when they want to get it.
+Cats easily learn what they have to do to get some sort of reward – treats, verbal praises, petting, etc. And most cats aren’t afraid to ask for attention or a reward.
 Just because your kitty isn’t approaching you or getting vocal, it doesn’t mean it’s not demanding something through its stare.

-Last, but not least, the awkward, scary and senseless staring may be caused by nothing more but sheer curiosity.
+Last, but not least, the awkward staring may be caused by nothing more than sheer curiosity.
 Felines are excellent hunters due to their awesomely evolved senses.
 Everything catches their attention, even if they aren’t showing it 24/7.